 Our founders decided that they would build on their collective years of experience to create an organisation which would have several key focuses including:

 - Committing to long-term sustainable recovery

 - Improving the resilience of vulnerable communities both before and after disaster

 - Filling the gaps that are often left behind when more traditional groups withdraw

 - Working in close partnership with survivors and local NGOS

 - Charging volunteers a low fee which would keep volunteering accessible without burdening donors

 - Raising awareness about how the everyday actions we take at home every day affect disaster survivors around the world.

 Today, IDV is the organisation which our founders envisioned.
-Since June 2010 we've deployed hundreds of volunteers who have directly helped over 20,000 disaster survivors.
+Since June 2010 we've deployed hundreds of volunteers who have directly helped almost 23,000 disaster survivors.

 We’re currently active in four locations in three countries.